parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset NetCDF.EvapTransFileTransient   True

-This key sets the name of the NetCDF transient evaptrans forcing file.
+*string* **NetCDF.EvapTrans.FileName** no default This key sets the name of the NetCDF transient evaptrans forcing file.
-Example Useage:

 .. container:: list